devshittu/receeve-frontend-challenge/README.md

 Email: karina@receeve.com
 Password: 12345678
 ````
 Please do note that localStorage api was used in the implementation of the fake authentication mechanism.
-This is so because, of the time constraints
+I am also aware of storing sensitive information in the localstorage which I do not want to do in the real life projects.